 The three-dimensional world of ordinary experience––the universe filled with galaxies, stars, planets, houses, boulders, and people––is a hologram, an image of reality cited on a distant two-dimensional (2D) surface.
 (2008, 410)

-This seems utterly ridiculous.
-This is deeply at odds with everything we intuit about the world.
-But this is what the physics tells us without question.
+This is the holographic universe.
+It seems utterly ridiculous.
+It is too deeply at odds with everything we intuit about the world.
+But this is what the physics of quantum gravity tells us without question.
 It seems to mean we are actually like cardboard cutouts of zero thickness.
 We just think we are three-dimensional.

 Our innate perception that the world is three-dimensional could be an extraordinary illusion.
 (2003)

-The puzzle of the holographic universe is longstanding.
+The holographic universe is a real discovery, a well-established finding in quantum gravity.
 All attempts to find an alternative explanation of the physics have failed.
 As stated by Lee Smolin, a theoretical physicist and philosopher who specialises in the subject, this is for sure:

 … an idea which at first seems too crazy to be true, but which survives all our attempts to disprove it.
 (2000, 178)

-The major paradox of the holographic universe is that there is not even such a thing as volume.
-As Bekenstein describes:
+The major paradox of the holographic universe is that there is no such thing as volume as Bekenstein also describes.

 … physical theory defined only on the 2-D boundary of the region completely describes the 3-D physics.
 (2003, 63)

-But in the relative world there is no mystery.
-The net effect is a reality with zero depth.
+But the relative world explains this weird implication.
+The net effect is a reality with zero depth, the 2D surface.
 But the actuality is the superposition of many ordinary worlds.
 And each world is a three-dimensional volume of matter and energy.
 So the personal world has volume because it is ‘made of’ these real ordinary worlds.
 It is all these worlds at the same time, so, naturally, this superposition is a domain that has volume.